Latinx Health Internship in Oaxaca

 - Study Abroad Advisory of Student Risk

-Students will reside with families in Oaxaca, organized through Child Family Health International (CFHI-UCD Oaxaca Program) during the program dates.
-Accommodation includes 2 meals per day (breakfast and a late lunch) in addition to a single room.
-The student provides their own toiletries.
+In Oaxaca, you will reside with a local family, organized through Child Family Health International.
+Accommodation includes a single room, and there are generally 2-4 students per home.
+You must provide your own toiletries.
 The homestays will be centrally located to facilitate public transportation to classes and internship rotations.

-While in Puerto Escondido students stay in shared rooms with local families and are provided with 2 meals per day.
+While in Puerto Escondido you will stay in shared rooms with local families organized through CFHI.
 Air conditioning is not included in the price.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.